onurmelikoglu/Flutter_Bootcamp_Techcareer/calculator_uygulamasi/README.md

 # Calculator App

-In this study, I designed a calculator interface with sum operation and clearing functions.
+I have created a calculator application interface for this study that simply has functions for adding up and cleaning the screen.

 ## Preview